Map meaningful places in your community

 3. Write 5-8 survey questions, keeping in mind your research question and the types of data you want to collect about each location.

-Feel free to use or adapt the sample questions provided below to your own project design.
+The following table contains sample questions that you are free to adapt to your own project design.
 The sample survey provided with this tutorial includes all but the first and last of these questions.

 QuestionOptionsData type